apache/buildstream/doc/source/format.rst

 .. _format_variables:

-Using Variables
+Using variables
 ---------------
 Variables in BuildStream are a way to make your build instructions and element configurations more dynamic.

-Referring to Variables
+Referring to variables
 ~~~~~~~~~~~~~~~~~~~~~~
 Variables are expressed as ``%{...}``, where ``...`` must contain only
 alphanumeric characters and the separators ``_`` and ``-``.
 Further, the